Organizations have 2 headset options for virtual reality (VR) training: wireless or tethered.

 Recommendation For A Virtual Reality Headset Based On Your Training Needs

-Standard, wireless VR headsets are the more popular option to give learners an authentic VR training experience with an accessible, simple set up.
-In addition, wireless VR headsets are typically easier to scale than a tethered option because they don’t require PC power to run and generally come in at a lower cost.
+Standard wireless VR headsets are the more popular option for giving learners an authentic VR training experience with an accessible, simple setup.
+In addition, wireless VR headsets are typically easier to scale than tethered options because they don’t require PC power and generally cost less.

 Tethered headsets are the more powerful option, allowing learners to share their activity with others and experience higher-end graphics.
-While tethered devices typically come in at a higher cost, these devices are the more powerful option that deliver high-quality VR immersion with positional tracking that responds to learners’ movements.
+While tethered devices typically come at a higher cost, they are the more powerful option, delivering high-quality VR immersion with positional tracking that responds to learners’ movements.

 Perhaps not all of your learners can use wireless or tethered VR headsets.
-Luckily, there are additional VR access options available, including:
+Luckily, there are alternative VR access options available, including:

 - Cardboard VR headsets – Cardboard VR headsets are inexpensive ($9 – $40 per headset), lightweight, scalable, and compatible with learners’ Android or iPhone devices.

-- Desktop or Mobile VR – Accessed through a URL, desktop or mobile VR allows learners to experience VR outside of a headset.
+How To Use A Cardboard Virtual Reality Headset For iPhone And Android? - Desktop or Mobile VR – Accessed through a URL, desktop or mobile VR allows learners to experience VR outside of a headset.
 On their computer, learners simply use their mouse and keyboard to interact with content.
-On their mobile device, learners tap their screen and point their device in different directions to experience the activity.
+On their mobile devices, learners tap their screens and point them in different directions to experience the activity.

 Which Virtual Reality Headset Type Is Best For You?